-- 6.4 In matches in Sydney Hockey's top five grades, being PL1-3 and SL 1-2: - (a) The top 11 listed/graded players in a clubs team list as per Rule 5.5 & 5.6, in PL1, PL2 & PL3 cannot play in any grade below for that round; - (b) All PL1 clubs are to nominate nine players who are to be quarantined to play only in PL1 for the duration of the season.
-Permission for these players to play outside of PL1 must be sought from the permits committee no later than 48 hours before the designated game start time - (c) Only one player who is noted as a listed/graded Player in PL3, SL1 and SL2, can play in that Club's next lowest grade for that Round; - (d) no team can have more than five (5) players on the match card who play in a higher or lower grade in that round of the competition; - (e) If a Premier League Club team has a bye for a particular Sydney Hockey Round the players who were in the starting line-up for the round previous to the bye, are ineligible to play in any lower grade team for that bye round - 6.5 In matches in Sydney Hockey's lowest five grades, being SL3-7: - (a) any player listed/graded in a higher grade can play in his Club's next lowest grade in a Round.
-Only one Player from the team above the fourth lowest grade can play in the next lowest graded team for that Club (as per Rule 6.4(c)). - (b) No team can have more that five (5) players on the match card who are listed/graded in a higher or lower grade in any round of the competition. (as per Rule 5.5 & 5.6) - 6.6 No player can play in more than two (2) competition matches in any one competition round, regardless of grade, except for: - (a) a goalkeeper who is asked to play because another goalkeeper is injured or cannot otherwise play; and - (b) any player otherwise approved to play by the Competition Committee. - 6.7 No team on a match card can have more than seven players who meet ALL THREE of the following criteria: - (a) they live outside the area defined as Sydney in the 2014 Constitution: and - (b) they are regular players in a men's outdoor hockey competition that is not managed by Sydney Hockey or any of the six hockey HNSW member associations in Sydney: and - (c) at the most recent NSW Men's Open State Championship they played for a hockey association other than Sydney Hockey or (for events after 2014) any of those six hockey associations.
+- 6.4 In matches in Sydney Hockey's top five grades, being PL1-3 and SL 1-2: - (a) All PL1 clubs are to nominate nine players who are to be quarantined to play only in PL1 for the duration of the season.
+Permission for these players to play outside of PL1 must be sought from the permits committee no later than 48 hours before the designated game start time - (b) Only one player who is noted as a listed/graded Player in PL3, SL1 and SL2, can play in that Club's next lowest grade for that Round; - (c) no team can have more than five (5) players on the match card who play in a higher or lower grade in that round of the competition; - (d) If a Premier League Club team has a bye for a particular Sydney Hockey Round the players who were in the starting line-up for the round previous to the bye, are ineligible to play in any lower grade team for that bye round - 6.5 In matches in Sydney Hockey's lowest five grades, being SL3-7: - (a) any player listed/graded in a higher grade can play in his Club's next lowest grade in a Round.
+No player can play more than 2 grades lower than where listed/graded.
+Only one Player from the team above the fourth lowest grade can play in the next lowest graded team for that Club (as per Rule 6.4(c)). - (b) No team can have more that five (5) players on the match card who are listed/graded in a higher or lower grade in any round of the competition. (as per Rule 5.5 & 5.6) - 6.6 No player can play in more than two (2) competition matches in any one competition round, regardless of grade, except for: - (a) a goalkeeper who is asked to play because another goalkeeper is injured or cannot otherwise play; and - (b) any player otherwise approved to play by the Competition Committee. - 6.7 No team on a match card can have more than seven players who meet ALL THREE of the following criteria: - (a) they live outside the area defined as Sydney in the 2014 Constitution: and - (b) they are regular players in a men's outdoor hockey competition that is not managed by Sydney Hockey or any of the six hockey HNSW member associations in Sydney: and - (c) at the most recent NSW Men's Open State Championship they played for a hockey association other than Sydney Hockey or (for events after 2014) any of those six hockey associations. - 6.8 No player under suspension from any hockey competition within Australia will be eligible to participate in any Sydney Hockey Competition match until his suspension has been served.

-- 6.8 No player under suspension from any hockey competition within Australia will be eligible to participate in any Sydney Hockey Competition match until his suspension has been served. - (a) Any game in which he has played will be deemed to be a forfeit;
+(a) Any game in which he has played will be deemed to be a forfeit;